1974 Porsche 911 Carrera/RSR Built to SCCA B Production Specs

 The car was most recently owned by the late Peter Callaghan and holds a significant place in automotive racing history with ties to Jo Hoppen, Peter Gregg and Brumos.
 This car raced against the likes of Sam Posey in a factory RSR and even out qualified Peter Gregg in a 911 Trans-Am car at Lime Rock in 1974.

-The car comes with historic period photos and it’s history.
+The car comes with historic period photos and an extensive race history.